Jasswin-Jass/Intermediate-python-projects/Ping Pong/Read.md

 In this games there might be bugs.
-If you can fix it, you are open to give pull request
+If you can fix it, you are open to give pull request.

 RULES OF THE GAME